Is Overbooking Flights Legal in Europe?

 So what is it?

-Overbooking is when an airline sells more tickets for a flight than there are seats available.
+Overbooking is when an airline sells more tickets for a flight than there are seats available on the plane.

 This way, if some passengers don’t show up, the airline can still fill all the seats and the flight can still operate as scheduled.